RamiKrispin/vscode-python/README.md

 setx variable_name "variable_value"
 ```

-**Note:** New environment variables won't be available, if added during an active session, until closing and reopening the session.
+**Note:** VScode caches environment variables during the launch time.
+Therefore, when adding new environment variables during an open session, they won't be available until completely closing VScode and reopening it.